Have you just started writing your first power chord guitar riffs?

 Silence, if placed in the right place, can make a riff sound great.

-Yet, it’s so obvious, some players seem to forget it.
+Yet, it’s so obvious, some guitar players seem to forget it.

 3. Use semiquaver patterns

 The examples above use only crotchets and quavers as note values.
-Semiquavers give us more options, since you can use patterns like this:
+Semiquavers give us more options since we can use rhythmic patterns like this: